thurendous/foundry-defi-stablecoin-f23/README.md

 3. Collateral: Exogenous (Crypto)
     1. wETH
     2. wBTC: some may argue that this is centralized but it is another conversation

+-   calculate health factor function
+-   set health factor if debt is 0
+-   added a bunch of view function

+1. What are our invariants/properties?